My extra Fudgy Keto Brownies are the ultimate indulgence on a low carb lifestyle.

 - Once your butter is browned, immediately pour it into the bowl you set to the side with allulose, sea salt, baking powder, and espresso.
 Mix by hand until combined.
 Let the mix cool for 5 minutes.

-- In a separate bowl, combine oat fiber, lupin flour and almond flour.
+- In a separate bowl, combine oat fiber, lupin flour, cocoa powder and almond flour.
 Set aside.

 - Whisk your eggs into the batter one at a time, making sure they are well combined.
 The mix will be very thick and shiny.
 You will then add your vanilla extract, melted chocolate, and mixture of dry ingredients.
 Beat together continuously for about 2 minutes.